 Comparing Portable Liquid Oxygen to Portable Oxygen Concentrators

-Portable liquid oxygen offers two flow options: continuous flow and pulse flow.
+Portable liquid oxygen can be delivered either by continuous flow or pulse flow.
 On the other hand, most portable oxygen concentrators provide only pulse flow oxygen.
-Currently there are five portable oxygen concentrators that provide continuous flow along with pulse flow.
-These five concentrators are listed below with links to more information.
+Currently only five portable oxygen concentrators provide continuous flow along with pulse flow.
+These fourconcentrators are listed below with links to more information.

 - Oxlife Independence provides 24/7 operation and extraordinary durability.